 What is Wobblers Disease in Dogs?

-Essentially, Wobblers disease causes compression of the spinal cord, which interferes with a dog’s ability to move normally.
-The condition is most common in large and giant dog breeds, but it can affect any dog.
-The severity of wobblers disease can vary.
-Some dogs may only show mild signs, while others could experience significant mobility issues.
+Essentially, Wobblers disease in dogs causes compression of the spinal cord, which interferes with a dog’s ability to move normally.
+The condition is commonly found in large breeds and giant breeds, but it can affect any dog.
+The severity of Wobblers disease can vary.
+Some affected dogs may only show mild signs, while others could experience significant mobility issues.

 Signs of Wobblers Disease in Dogs